hen8y/laravel-vpay/README.md

 #### Details of the Config file

-The configuration-file named `vpay.php` with some sensible defaults that was placed in your `config` directory:
+The configuration-file named `vpay.php` with some defaults that was placed in your `config` directory:

 ```php
 <?php